 Summit Technology Press Release

 Founded in 1985, Summit Technology is a leading developer, manufacturer and marketer of ophthalmic laser systems and related products designed to correct common vision disorders such as nearsightedness, farsightedness and astigmatism.
-In 1995, Summit was the first excimer laser company to receive FDA approval for its excimer laser system for the correction of mild to moderate myopia in the U.S. Autonomous, a wholly owned subsidiary, is engaged in the design and development of next-generation excimer laser instruments for laser refractive surgery.
-The Companys LADARVision System combines laser radar eye tracking with narrow beam shaping technology.
+In 1995, Summit was the first excimer laser company to receive FDA approval for its excimer laser system for the correction of mild to moderate myopia in the U.S. and in 1999 became the first commercial excimer laser manufacturer to receive FDA approval for the popular LASIK procedure.
+Autonomous, a wholly owned subsidiary, is engaged in the design and development of next-generation excimer laser instruments for laser refractive surgery.
+The Companys LADARVision System combines laser radar eye tracking with narrow beam shaping technology and is the only FDA approved laser system to incorporate an eye-tracker during surgery.
 In addition, through its wholly owned subsidiary, Lens Express, Summit sells contact lenses and related products.

 Cautionary Statement under "Safe harbor" Provisions of the Private Securities Litigation Reform Act of 1995: Statements made in this news release contain information about the Companys future business prospects.
 These statements may be considered "forward looking".
 These statements are subject to risks and uncertainties that could cause actual results to differ materially from those set forth in or implied by such forward looking statements.
-Among these risks and uncertainties are: competition from other manufacturers and vision correction technologies, delays in obtaining regulatory approvals, challenges to patents owned and licensed by the Company affecting per procedure revenues and adverse litigation results.
-For additional information and risks associated with the Companys business prospects and future operating results, please refer to Summits annual report on Form 10-K for the year ended December 31, 1998.
+Among these risks and uncertainties are: competition from other manufacturers and vision correction technologies, delays in obtaining regulatory approvals, challenges to patents owned and licensed by the Company affecting per procedure revenues, adverse litigation results, difficulties in commercializing the LADARVision system and dependence on sole source suppliers.
+For additional information and risks associated with the Companys business prospects and future operating results, please refer to Summits public filings with the Securities and Exchange Commission.